nukucode/portfolio/README.md

 ---

-## ⚡ therogersak
+## ⚡ raoankit

-I've decided to open-source my latest portfolio website! it has dynamic content management to add projects and posts using Contentful CMS, and was built using Next.js and Chakra UI.
+I've decided to open-source my latest portfolio website! it has dynamic content management to add projects and posts using Contentful CMS, and was built using Next.js and Tailwind Css.

 Refer to [Next.js](https://nextjs.org/docs/) and [Tailwind Css](https://tailwindcss.com/) documentation to learn more.